 If you decide to start from Lisbon, make sure you soak in as much of this historic city as you can, especially the cathedral.
-Other noteworthy cathedrals can be visited in Porto and Tui while Tomar and Coimbra are home to of one of the oldest European universities.
+Other noteworthy cathedrals can be visited in Porto and Tui while Tomar and Coimbra are home to one of the oldest European universities.

 Best Guide Books

 At the moment, the most up-to-date guidebook on the market is from Camino Portugues: Lison – Porto – Santiago, Central and Coastal Routes, there is another but the last update was 2017 “A Pilgrim’s Guide to the Camino Portugués: Lisbon – Porto – Santiago (Camino Central – Camino de la Costa)” written John Brierley and published by Camino Guides.
 When purchasing, make sure you are getting the newest edition of the book.

 The book offers a nice overview of the route including detailed maps if individual stages and alternative routes.
 Also, it provides you with an updated list of accommodation facilities, town plans as well as practical tips on preparation and packing.

 Whether you start your way in Lisbon, Porto or Tui, you should not have any trouble arriving at the location.
 The easiest way to find flight, bus or train links is via goeuro.com.
 The site is very conveniently in English and provides a straightforward search system.
 It is a great website to find long as well as short distance transport in case you need to speed up your journey.
 You can purchase the tickets directly on the site.